shterrett/rust-os-class/hw-process-api/answers.md

 the environment in which the process is spawned.
 They allow various combinations of specifying the environment variables, path, and arguments to the to-be-spawned process.

+## 5

+`wait` returns a `Result` containing either an `Error` or the event received from the child - `Exited`, `Signaled`, `Stopped`, etc...

+## 5

+`waitpid` works just like wait, except that it takes a specific PID.
+This is useful when there are multiple child processes and the parent wants to wait on a specific one.